How to Safely Make Money Online Doing Paid Surveys

 - If you have to pay to join or reveal any credit card details, it’s a scam.

 - Depending on your country, there are laws governing legitimate market research in terms of what information is collected in surveys and how it gets stored.
 In each country, there will usually be an industry body that sets the standards for this, so look for this information on the site.
 Make sure the company is a member of the governing market research body in that particular country.

 - Check that the company has an address, contact details, and is a registered business (there are different ways to check this depending on your country).

-Before you sign up to any online survey panels, you may want to set up a separate email account just to receive survey invitations, as you will find your inbox will become quite congested with these invites.
-If you find you are receiving to many invitations, some panels have an option to allow you to reduce the frequency which you receive survey invitations.
+Before you sign up for any online survey panels, you may want to set up a separate email account just to receive survey invitations, as you will find your inbox will become quite congested with these invites.
+If you find you are receiving too many invitations, some panels have an option to allow you to reduce the frequency in which you receive survey invitations.